2018 Yas Marina GP3 Series round

-The 2018 Yas Marina GP3 Series round was the final showdown of the 2018 GP3 Series.
+The 2018 Yas Marina GP3 Series round was the final round of the 2018 GP3 Series.
 It was held on 24 and 25 November 2018 at Yas Marina Circuit in Abu Dhabi, United Arab Emirates.
 The race supported the 2018 Abu Dhabi Grand Prix.
+The round was the last for Anthoine Hubert, who was promoted to 2019 FIA Formula 2 Championship, he winning in Monaco and Paul Ricard and died in Spa-Francorchamps.